From 101 Creative Writing Exercises: Moral Dilemmas

 101 Creative Writing Exercises imparts proven writing techniques while providing writing practice and creative inspiration.

-Today, I’d like to share an exercise from “Chapter Nine: Philosophy, Critical Thinking, and Problem Solving.”
+Today, I’d like to share an exercise from “Chapter 9: Philosophy, Critical Thinking, and Problem Solving.”
 This exercise is titled “Moral Dilemmas.”
 Enjoy!

 We each have our own personal philosophies and values.
 Our values come from our families, religions, and cultures.
 They shape our morals and the decisions we make.